budm/G3nshop-for-Bludit/README.md

 - Added Per Product Shipping
 - Added If product has zero shipping, then it will display a free shipping notification
 - Added Discount the price of the product
+- *Began* Implementing the ability to have dual color products.

 and more features to come.